aimcdonnell/tictactoe/README.md

 # tictactoe
 A simple Tic Tac Toe game implemented in Python.
-This project is based on Project 1 from Jose Portilla's "The Complete Python Bootcamp From Zero to Hero in Python" course.
+This project is based on Project 1 from Jose Portilla's "The Complete Python Bootcamp From Zero to Hero in Python" course: https://www.udemy.com/course/complete-python-bootcamp/.

 ## Features
 - Two-player gameplay on the same machine